changlinli/tictactoe-haskell/README.md

 The only prerequisites you'll need are GHC and Cabal for the main program.
 If you want to the run the tests, you'll also need some of the other dependencies, but these should be automatically handled by Cabal.
-From within the repository, run `cabal configure --enable-tests && cabal build && cabal install --enable-tests` to do this fully automatically.

 This repository comes with an extremely rudimentary Makefile which should install the game to your local `.cabal\bin` folder just by running `make` at the